top of page

 We might be a good fit if:

-You may be hoping to lose weight in this process but what's more important is noticeably improved health.
+• Even if there's a part of you who hopes to lose weight in this process, what's more important to you is noticeably improved health.

 Getting your health back and maintaining it is not out of your reach.
 You can make healthy changes and maintain a healthy relationship with food.
 If you want to feel more in control of your health without being perfect, I’d love to help you get there.

-I love this work because I’ve lived it.
+I love this work because I’ve lived it, and helped hundreds of people find joy and peace with food.
 I recovered from an eating disorder in my 20s, and embraced intuitive eating and body acceptance.
 For over a decade, I continued to enjoy a normal relationship with food and counsel others to do the same.
 But, there were two problems that caught up with me in my late 30s: I had a habit of eating too many sweets and I was rebelling against “healthy” eating.
 When I found out my blood sugar was in the pre-diabetic range I initially felt ashamed and fraudulent.
 I was supposed to know better and be an example of Health At Every Size!
 But I also knew I had the tools to change my habits and get healthy going into mid-life.
 Within 6 months my blood sugar had come down, my energy improved, and my digestive system was happier.
 Five years later and all these things, plus more, have continued to improve.
 Most importantly, it hasn’t been a struggle, it’s just my new normal.

-Certified Level 3 TEAM- CBT (Cognitive Behavioral Therapy) and Certified Integrative Mental Health Provider
+Certified Level 3 TEAM- CBT (Cognitive Behavioral Therapy) & Certified Integrative Mental Health Provider

 Master of Science in Nutrition & Clinical Health Psychology, Bastyr University